-- 20. (1) No person shall be appointed to the advisory committee, the relevant authority, the appeal tribunal or a panel of appeal if that person- - (a) is not a South African citizen;

-- (b) is of unsound mind; - (c) has at any time been convicted and sentenced to imprisonment without the option of a fine; - (d) is an unrehabilitated insolvent; or - (e) is a member of Parliament, a provincial legislature, a Municipal Council, the 20 national Cabinet or the Executive Council of a province. - (2) A member of a body referred to in subsection (1) shall vacate his or her office if he or she- - (a) becomes subject to a disqualification contemplated in subsection (1); - (b) ceases to hold a qualification, office or interest by virtue of which that member 25 was appointed; - (c) has been absent without permission from more than two consecutive ordinary meetings of the advisory committee, the relevant authority, the appeal tribunal or a panel of appeal, as the case may be; - (d) resigns by written notice to the Minister or the Member of the Executive 30 Council; or - (e) is removed from office by the Minister or by the Member of the Executive Council, as the case may be, if he or she is of the opinion that it is in the public interest to remove a member. - (3) Without prejudice to the generality of subsection (2)(g), the Minister or Member 35 of the Executive Council, as the case may be, may at any time remove from office any member of a body referred to in subsection (1), for reasons of- - (a) incompetence; - (b) nepotism; - (c) dishonesty;

-- (d) conflict of interest; - (e) failure to act in the interests of the committee, authority, tribunal or panel; - (f) failure to attend to the matters of the committee, authority, tribunal or panel; - (g) the member bringing the committee, authority, tribunal or panel into disrepute. - (4) All vacancies in the bodies referred to in subsection (1) shall be filled in accordance with the procedure contemplated in section 5(3), 10(2), 15(2) or 19(2), as the case may be: Provided that a vacancy relating to a person contemplated in section 5(1)(c) or 10(1)(a), shall be filled in terms of the relevant section.

-Designation of chairpersons

-- 21. (1) The member of the advisory committee contemplated in section 5(l)(c) shall serve as the chairperson of the committee. - (2) The member of the national authority contemplated in section 10(1)(a) shall serve as the chairperson of the authority.
+Disquamenton for any vacating of omet 18.(I) No person shall be appointed to the advisory committee, the relevant authority, (he appeal tribunal or a panel of appeal if that person- (a) is not a South African citizen; (b) is 01 unsound mind; 5 (c) has at any time been convicted and sentenced to imprisonment without the option of a tine: (d) is an unrehabilitated insolvent: or (e) is a member of Parliament, a provincial legislature, a Municipal Council. the national Cabinet or the Executive Council of a province.
+(2) A member of a body referred to in subsection (1) shall vacate his or her office if he 10 or she- (a) becomes subject to a disqualification contemplated in subsection (1); (b) ceases to hold a qualification, office or interes by virtue of which that member was appointed; 15 (c) has been absent without permission from more than two consecutive ordinary meetings of the relevant body; ([1]) resigns by written notice to the Minister of the Member of the Executive Council: or ((')) is removed from office by the Minister or by the Member of the Executive Council. as the case may be, if he or she is of' the opinion that it is in the public 20 interest to remove a member.
+(3) Without prejudice to the generality of subsection (2)(e), the Minister or Member of the Executive Council. as the case may be. may at any time remove from office any member of a body referred to in subsection (1), for reasons of- 25 (a) incompetence;(b) nepotism;(c) dishonest y; 30 (d) conflict of interest: (e) failure to act in the interests of the committee, authority, tribunal or panel; (f) failure to attend to the matters of the committee, authority, tribunal or panel; (g) the member bringing the committee, authority, tribunal or panel into disrepute.
+(4) All vacancies in the bodies referred to in subsection (I) shall be filled in accordance with the procedure contemplated in section 5(3), 10(2) or 17(2), as the case 35 may be: Provided that a vacancy relating to a person contemplated in section $5(I)(c)$ or $10(I)(u)$ , shall be filled in terms of the relevant section.
+Designation of chairpersons 40 19.
+(1) The member of the advisory committee contemplated in section 5(1)(v) shall serve as the chairperson of the committee.
+(2) The member of the national authority contemplated in section 10(1)(a) shall serve as the chairperson of the authority.
 (3) The Member of the Executive Council shall designate one member of a provincial authority to serve as chairperson of the authority.

-(4) The Minister or the Member of the Executive Council, as the case may be, shall designate one member of the appeal tribunal or the panel of appeal to act as chairperson.

-(5) The Minister or the Member of the Executive Council, as the case may be, may 5 appoint any other member of the committee, authority, tribunal or panel as vice-chairperson, who shall act as chairperson if a chairperson contemplated in subsection (1), (2), (3) or (4) is unable to serve in that capacity or if the office becomes vacant.
+(4) The Minister or the Member of the Executive Countil, as the case may be, shall 45 designate one member of the appeal tribunal or a panel of appeal to act as chairperson.
+(5) The Minister or the Member of the Executive Council, as the case may be, may appoint any other member of the committee, authority, tribunal or panel as vice-chairperson, who shall act as chairperson if a chairperson contemplated in 50 vacant, subsection (1), (2), (3) or (4) is unable to serve in that capacity or if the office becomes tribunal or a panel of appeal who is not in the full time employ of the State or an organ of state may, subject to subsection (2), be paid travelling, subsistence or other allowances in connection with the affairs of the committee, authority, tribunal or panel.

-10 Allowances of members
+Allowances of members